yusuke-dna/protocol-designer-to-py/doc/README.md

       - `default_blowout_offset` = step_dict['defaultValues']['blowout_offset']
     - `step2py()` to generate Python script, end.
 ## json2py()
-Code block for command mode. `commands` object of JSON file is used to generate python script.
+A method for command mode. `commands` object of JSON file is used to generate python script.
 The script is not organized and is not recommended for editing.
 ### Input
 - filename (JSON file)
 - left (optional, default="A1")